UST-MICO/react-redux-realworld-example-app/README.md

 ```
  docker run -p 80:80 -e "BACKEND_REST_API=conduit.productionready.io/api" frontend
 ```
-It exposes the port 80 to access the running web server and sets the environment variable BACKEND_REST_API.
+It exposes the port 80 to access the running web server and sets the environment variable `BACKEND_REST_API`.
 This variable is used to set the location of the backend.
 For testing "conduit.productionready.io/api" is used.